lozy219/RubAndReveal/README.md

     let demoView = RubAndReveal()
   ```

-  - configure the fram of the view
+  - configure the frame of the view

   - set the image